jaegertracing/documentation/content/docs/next-release/operator.md

 ### Elasticsearch storage

-By default Elasticsearch storage does not require to run any initialization job.
-However Elasticsearch storage requires to run a cron job to clean old data from the storage.
+By default Elasticsearch storage does not require any initialization job to be run.
+However Elasticsearch storage requires a cron job to be run to clean old data from the storage.

-When rollover (`es.use-aliases`) is used Jaeger operator also deploys a job to initialize Elasticsearch storage and another two cron jobs to perform required index management actions.
+When rollover (`es.use-aliases`) is enabled, Jaeger operator also deploys a job to initialize Elasticsearch storage and another two cron jobs to perform required index management actions.

 #### External Elasticsearch

-Jaeger can be used with any external Elasticsearch cluster it can connect to.
+Jaeger can be used with an external Elasticsearch cluster.
-The following example shows Jaeger CR using an external Elasticsearch cluster with TLS CA certificate mounted from a volume and user/password stored in a secret.
+The following example shows a Jaeger CR using an external Elasticsearch cluster with TLS CA certificate mounted from a volume and user/password stored in a secret.

 ```yaml